Toby Petersen: Playing career

+Coaching career

+After the conclusion of his playing career, Petersen joined the Springfield Falcons as an assistant coach for the 2014–15 AHL season, before going to the Lake Erie/Cleveland Monsters for the 2015-16 and 2016-17 seasons.
+In 2015-16 he was in charge of the Lake Erie Monsters' powerplay, which converted at a 24.2% success rate and helped the Monsters win the Calder Cup.
+After that, he accepted another assistant coaching position with the Rochester Americans and spent the next 3 seasons with them(2017-2020).

+In 2023 he accepted a position with the Colorado Avalanche of the NHL as a skills coach and spent the next two seasons with their coaching staff and hockey operations department, coaching not only the Avalanche but their AHL affiliate Colorado Eagles as well.
+Then, in July 2025 it was announced that Petersen would be accepting his first head coaching position with the Texas Stars.

 Personal life

 Petersen and his wife Alexa have 2 sons, Bjorn (born August 2006) and Elliott (born October 2008).

 Petersen has stated that he is a type-one diabetic.
 As a result, he must use his insulin pump during games.
 The Wilkes-Barre/Scranton Penguins nominated him as their 2003–2004 AHL Man of the Year candidate for his work with Diabetes charities.
 He later received the award in 2013.